catchupTJC/catchuptjc.github.io/_posts/2020-07-18-(SG)Who is Knocking.md

 layout: post
 title: Who is Knocking?
 category: spiritualmeeting2020singapore
-tags: [reflection]
+tags: [prayer,door,knock,heart,david]
 hymns: [437]
 speaker: prchinaunquek
 ---
 Summary:
-Jesus said, “Knock and it will be opened.”
-Sometimes we grow disheartened because we feel we have been knocking for a long time.
-But do we realise that God is knocking on the door of our hearts too?
-He’s been waiting for a long while.
+Jesus said, “Knock and it will be opened to you.”
+Sometimes we grow disheartened because we feel we have been knocking on the Lord’s door for a long time.
+But do we realise that God has been knocking on the door of our hearts too?
+He’s been waiting for a long time.
 When will we be willing to open it?

 Hymn 437: Who at My Door Is Standing?